mongodb/specifications/source/sessions/driver-sessions.rst

 Why should drivers NOT attempt to release a serverSession before checking back in the operation's connection?
 -------------------------------------------------------------------------------------------------------------

-There are a variety of cases, such as, retryable operations or cursor creating operations where a ``serverSession`` must remain acquired by the ``ClientSession`` after an operation is attempted.
+There are a variety of cases, such as retryable operations or cursor creating operations, where a ``serverSession`` must remain acquired by the ``ClientSession`` after an operation is attempted.
 Attempting to account for all these scenarios has risks that do not justify the potential guaranteed ``ServerSession`` allocation limiting.